 A course for non-science majors.
 Topics covered include cell biology, diversity, biotechnology, basic chemistry, cellular respiration and photosynthesis, ecology, genetics, behavior, and evolution.
 Labs may involve dissection of plant and animal specimens, microscope work, and elementary biochemistry experiments.
 This course is recommended for students who do not need a full year of laboratory biology.
 Lecture: 3 hours per week.
 Laboratory: 3 hours per week.
-Prerequisites: Eligible for ENG\101 and eligible for MAT\095 (or higher).
-(Updated October 2014)
+Prerequisites: Eligible for ENG101 and eligible for MAT095 (or higher).

-BIO\109, Principles of Biotechnology (3 cr.)
+BIO109, Principles of Biotechnology (3 credits)

-Gen Ed Competencies: Ethical Dimensions, Historical Knowledge, Scientific Reasoning
+Gen Ed Competencies: Historical Knowledge, Scientific Reasoning

 This course provides a basic introduction to the field of biotechnology.
 Students will gain a broad understanding of the goals, products, practices, regulations, ethics, and career paths in the biotechnology industry.
 Students will acquire the fundamental knowledge of the biotechnology industry through the introduction of molecular biology, contemporary techniques, and applications.
 In addition, students will learn about current topics from lectures, as well as guest speakers from industry partners.
 This course is intended for students in the biotechnology program, as well as students exploring career options in the field of science.
-Prerequisite: Eligible for ENG\101.
-(Updated October 2014)
+Prerequisite: Eligible for ENG101.

-BIO\110, Principles of the Human Body (3 credits)
+BIO110, Principles of the Human Body (3 credits)

 This is an introductory course dealing with the structure and function of the human organism and the issues facing humans in today's world.
 It is intended for students with a limited science background.
-Prerequisite: Eligible for ENG\101 and eligible for MAT\095 or higher.
-(Updated October 2014)
+Prerequisite: Eligible for ENG101 and eligible for MAT095 or higher.

-BIO\111, Introduction to Nutrition (3 credits)
+BIO111, Introduction to Nutrition (3 credits)

 A study of the science of nutrition including the chemical structure, function, digestion, absorption, and metabolism of nutrients.
 Class discussion will emphasize how poor dietary habits contribute to the formation of diseases associated with the Western diet.
 Students critically analyze their own diets with respect to nutritional content and adequacy.

-Prerequisite: High school biology, BIO\110 or permission of instructor.
-(Updated October 2014)
+Prerequisite: High school biology, BIO110 or permission of instructor.

-BIO\115, Human Biology (4 credits/6 contact hours) \$\$ Laboratory Course Fee
+BIO115, Human Biology (4 credits/6 contact hours) \$\$ Supplemental Course Fee